 In the EXHIBITIONS section, we publish reviews of permanent or temporary exhibitions in museums of the region.
 They ask how historical knowledge is being staged in museum environments, what aesthetic and curatorial strategies are being used and how knowledge is being transmitted to the visitor.
 The articles also consider the individual museum’s historical, geographical, cultural and/or political context that may have informed curatorial decisions.

 In the DEBATES section, we publish critical reflections on ongoing or recent public debates or controversies that touch upon often difficult or complex historical issues that have greater implications for society.
-The aim is to provide readers without knowledge of the local languages with both a clear sense of the historical issues that are at stake and an understanding of the arguments, actors and agendas involved in such debates.
+The aim is to document these debates and to provide readers without knowledge of the local languages with both a clear sense of the historical issues that are at stake and an understanding of the arguments, actors and agendas involved in such debates.

 In the POLITICS section, we publish articles that focus on recent legislation, policy decisions or judicial acts that impact, or aim to impact public commemorative practices and other forms of representation of the past in the public sphere.
 The articles provide the necessary historical and political-institutional backdrop to this form of top-down intervention and seek to give a well-balanced and fair account of the debates and arguments involved as well as of the possible consequences.